 Is ADHD Medication Safe If You Have a History of Substance Abuse?

-Can adults with a history of substance abuse safely take ADHD meds?
+Can adults with a history of substance abuse safely take ADHD medication?
 Get the facts about gateway drugs, health risks, and prescription stimulants.

 The article centers on an adult with ADHD who inhaled 700 mg of Ritalin — the equivalent of 70 crushed tablets of 10mg doses, or more medication than many patients would take in a month — over a 3-day binge, which was followed by another four days of continued abuse.
 Fortunately, the patient eventually sought medical attention at the University of Connecticut Health Center, where he was monitored and treated.
 A report of the case appears in the journal Substance Abuse.1

 The case presents some important implications for people who have ADHD, including recommendations for the treatment of ADHD patients with a history of substance abuse.

 1. Methylphenidate does not appear to be a “gateway” drug.